Summer in the City 2022

 Summer in the City excursions for University of Richmond faculty and staff highlight some of our favorite Richmond destinations.
-This year’s Summer in the City series returns to in-person excursions that take you to spaces of history, transformation, and community engagement.
 Transportation and boxed lunches will be provided.
-Registration is required and opens on Thursday, May 26.
+Registration is required and opens on Friday, May 26 at 10am.

 REGISTER HERE